-18-20 Reconciliation and Communication
+18-21 Reconciliation and Communication

-BHA and Owner will meet periodically, but no less than annually, to discuss issues pertaining to the Moderate Rehabilitation Program.
-The meeting will be scheduled at a time convenient to both parties, after BHA receives the Owners quarterly report of activities.
+BHA, the Owner, and Home Stretch will meet periodically, but no less than annually, to discuss issues pertaining to the Moderate Rehabilitation Program.
+The meeting will be scheduled at a time convenient to all parties, after BHA receives the Owners quarterly report of activities.

-18-21 Termination Of Owner's HAP Contract By BHA
+18-22 Termination of Owner's HAP Contract By BHA